Teacher Education

 Progression Requirements to move to the 400-level:

-- Successful completion of the required EDU 300-level courses, or permission of department chair
+- Successful completion of the required EDU 300-level courses, or permission of Teacher Education Department Chair

 Progression Requirements to move to Residency (Student Teaching):

-- Successful completion of one of the following content assessment requirements:
+- Successful completion of the content assessment requirement by one of the following:

 - Praxis II Assessment for licensure area